We offer professional-grade products from trusted manufacturers. All products include the full manufacturer warranty.

 Marine electrical, electronics, refrigeration, air conditioning, communications, stereo and DVD systems, lighting, deck gear - we have just about anything that touches a wire.
 Established in 1998, Outback Marine specialises in boat and yacht electrical system design with expertise extending to caravans and mobile homes.
-The company is located at Arundel (just north of Southport on the Queensland Gold Coast).
+The company is located at Southport, Queensland Gold Coast.
 Our customers include the owners of boats, caravans and mobile homes, marine trade people, equipment dealers and boat / vehicle builders.

 The company is committed to find the best solutions that support reliable operation and comfortable living aboard whether at the dock, caravan park, coastal passage, tropical island, river anchorage or outback camping site.
 The search for quality products has extended world wide.

 We are an engineering-oriented company that is well qualified to handle the design of any vessel electrical system for commercial survey or leisure application.
 We hold a Queensland electrical contractors licence so that we are duly insured and certified to service any electrical installation.

 In addition to selling the best brands of vessel equipment, our Panelec division designs and manufactures dash panels, helm panels, electrical panels, distribution boards and refrigeration enclosures to provide an effective solution where standard product is not suitable.
 We're proud to say that our customer base includes Australias leading luxury boat manufacturer.
 A speciality application is the design and manufacture of replacement dash and helm panels for vessel refurbishment.
 We offer a full package including the supply of new electronics and switch layouts.

 We're doing the best we can to offer our products and services at very competitive prices.
 Please let us know how we are doing on this front.
 It's our pleasure to be of help so just call or email for assistance.